openstack/kayobe/README.md

     (kayobe-venv) $ kayobe seed host configure

+If the seed host uses disks that have been in use in a previous installation, it may be necessary to wipe partition and LVM data from those disks.
+To wipe all disks that are not mounted during host configuration:

+    (kayobe-venv) $ kayobe seed host configure --wipe-disks

 It is possible to use prebuilt container images from an image registry such as Dockerhub.
 In some cases it may be necessary to build images locally either to apply local image customisation or to use a downstream version of Kolla.
 To